abdulbasitnikray-prog/cord19-crawler/README.md

 This project was built for the CS-250 Data Structures & Algorithms course at NUST (SE-15).
 It efficiently parses and indexes 50,000 priority papers out of the total 81,226 papers available in the TREC-COVID Round 1 dataset, creating a robust search foundation on standard hardware.

-# **CORD-19 Search Index System**

-A Python-based search indexing system for the COVID-19 Open Research Dataset (CORD-19).
-This system processes scientific research papers to build efficient search indexes that enable fast document retrieval and text analysis.

 ## Features

 - **Memory-efficient streaming** - Processes compressed tar files without full extraction